EllarBooher/Syzygy/README.md

 ## Planned Features

-- Come up with a cool name to differentiate the project
 - Serialization for UI and saving
 - Dynamic scenes with controllable transformations
 - Logging with categories, saving to file, and quality of life features such as deduplication